stklqt/jl2018sb20reactivelab/docs/LABDOC.md

           return Collections.singletonList(specification);
   ```
   - Start the CQL client from your Cassandra installation folder `bin/cqlsh` and issue again the command `describe keyspaces`, you should see your newly created keyspace there.
-  - You could also try to explore the keyspace by typing `use reactive_lab` to switch to it and then `describe tables`
+  - You could also try to explore the keyspace by typing `use reactive_lab;` to switch to it and then `describe tables;`
   - Now that we have the database set up we can go on implementing the business logic of our application.
 Let's create a controller and try to get the events from our publisher.
 Create
   or use the provided `de.virtual7.reactivelabclient.controller.ClientEventController` class and add a method `@GetMapping("/events") public String getTrackingEvents()`.
 We'll use for the
   moment String as a return type.